bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-003-compatibility-traits.markdown

     App2 -->|depends on| libA.so.3.1.0
 </div>

-A more modern and powerful approach is decouple dependencies entirely using containers.
+A more modern and powerful approach is to decouple dependencies entirely using containers.
 A container is an isolated environment with its own filesystem.
-Systems like docker use [chroot](https://linux.die.net/man/1/chroot) to create an isolated artificial filesystem and [namespaces](https://man7.org/linux/man-pages/man7/namespaces.7.html) to ensure process isolation.
-Preventing conflicts by separating the applications and files entirely.
-This approach is not suitable in all environments, as it runs only on linux systems natively and adds a lot of complexity for gui applications.
+Systems like Docker use [chroot](https://linux.die.net/man/1/chroot) to create isolated artificial filesystems and [namespaces](https://man7.org/linux/man-pages/man7/namespaces.7.html) for process isolation.
+This prevents conflicts by completely separating applications and their files.
+However, this approach is not suitable for all environments, as it only works natively on Linux systems and can add complexity, particularly for GUI applications.

 ### Compatible APIs

-Providing compatibility with as many external systems as possible cna be desirable as it can be unwanted (Vendor Lock).
-A good example for compatibility is [HTTP](https://en.wikipedia.org/wiki/HTTP).
-A protocol that is used in all browsers.
-Adhering to like european norms or defacto  standards like REST where possible improves interoperability and additionally adds a chance of code reusability.
+Providing compatibility with a wide range of external systems can be beneficial, but sometimes it might be unwanted (Vendor lock).
+A good example of compatibility is [HTTP](https://en.wikipedia.org/wiki/HTTP), a protocol supported by all browsers.
+Adhering to established standards, such as European norms or widely used protocols like REST, improves interoperability and also promotes code reusability.

 ## Conclusion

-Compatibility covers a variety of challenges which heavily depend on the specific application.
-It is impossible to provide a general set of possible problems and solutions.
-Compatibility can be desirable or unwanted depending on the business goals (Though we should not lie to ourself.
-For the customer it's usually better if the system is as compatible as possible).
-In the end it is important to invest thought into this quality criteria and decide on the required measures.
+Compatibility encompasses a variety of challenges that depend heavily on the specific application.
+It’s impossible to provide a general set of problems and solutions.
+Compatibility can be either desirable or undesirable depending on business goals (though, for customers, it's typically better if a system is as compatible with others as possible).
+Ultimately, it's important to invest thought into this quality criterion and decide on the necessary measures.

 **[<- Pervious article in this series]({% post_url swq_series/2025-01-01-002-maintainability-traits %})**      **[Next article in this series->]({% post_url swq_series/2025-01-01-004-flexibility-traits %})**